-- Valuable Experiences: Often a student can use a gap year to immerse themselves in various experiences, ranging from travel and volunteer work to an internship and research project – these memorable experiences can help you develop important capabilities, including career-related skills such as time management, find their true passion and calling, and enhance communication skills, perspective and exposure to the real world.
+- Valuable Experiences: Often a student can use a gap year to immerse themselves in various experiences, ranging from travel and volunteer work to an internship and research project.
+These memorable experiences can help you develop important capabilities, including career-related skills such as time management, find their true passion and calling, and enhance your communication skills, perspective and exposure to the real world.
 Author of Gap to Great, Andrea Wien spoke with many students who took a gap year and mentioned there are three key characteristics researchers have identified in gap year students, “supporting/cooperating, leading/deciding and adapting/coping,” which are integral in the long-run.

-One student I worked with, Utsav Gupta, spent his gap year interning at Reva Auto Industries, working toward solving air pollution woes in Delhi, alongside also working at a student-run startup called WorkTeen as a Data Collector and later Head of Operations (Delhi); he also participated as a founding member, Director of Finances and Regional Head (North India) of South Asia Foundation of Youth (SAFY) to work toward uniting the youth of Afghanistan, Bangladesh, India, Nepal and Pakistan.
+One student I worked with, Utsav Gupta, spent his gap year interning at Reva Auto Industries, working toward solving air pollution woes in Delhi, while also working at a student-run startup called WorkTeen as a Data Collector and later Head of Operations (Delhi).
+He also participated as a founding member, Director of Finances and Regional Head (North India) of South Asia Foundation of Youth (SAFY) to work toward uniting the youth of Afghanistan, Bangladesh, India, Nepal and Pakistan.
 “My gap year provided me a glimpse into the real world,” shared Gupta.
 “While I had started my gap year as a hardcore STEM supporter who looked down on ‘softer’ subjects, I found that they were really the glue holding our world together.
 My interpersonal skills improved vastly, as I was forced to come out of my comfort zone.
 My stint at SAFY honed my negotiation skills; my job at WorkTeen taught me about the power of presentations and business pitches.
 During my internship at Reva, I gained practical skills, by using relevant technologies and was immersed in the application of coding.